 If you are divorcing and you believe that you will need to pay alimony to your spouse, then you should hire an experienced Florida alimony lawyer to represent you.
 Both men and women can be awarded alimony in Florida, so it’s important you understand your situation and how to best proceed.
 Contact Wendy Doyle-Palumbo today to learn more about how we can assist you.

-Whether you’re looking to obtain alimony, terminate alimony, or modify an existing alimony agreement, seasoned Pasco County, Florida divorce lawyer Wendy Doyle-Palumbo is here to help.
+Whether you’re looking to obtain alimony, terminate alimony, or modify an existing alimony agreement, seasoned Hudson divorce lawyer Wendy Doyle-Palumbo is here to help.
 Speak with us today to learn more about how we can fight for you the results you need.

 As you may know, there are various types of alimony available to individuals in Florida.
 Some of those are listed below.